When advertisers come to me because their ads aren’t working, often it’s not actually the fault of the ads. It’s because the landing page sucks.

 - Compelling adverts

-- A landing page/funnel that converts
+- An effective landing page/funnel that converts

 If you send traffic to a landing page that doesn’t convert, it’s a wasted opportunity.
 And when wasted opportunity means wasted money.
 You don’t want, right…?